-1. Office of the Dean of Students | 806.742.2984 | Student Union Building - Suite 203 a.
-Available to discuss situations where students miss a week or more of consecutive days.

-2. Associate Academic Dean of the Student's College

-- a.
-For absences of less than one week, faculty are encouraged to work directly with the student. - b.
-Associate Academic Deans are available for consultation on absences less than one week.
+- 1. Office of the Dean of Students | 806.742.2984 | SUB STE 203 - a.
+Available to discuss situations where students miss a week or more of consecutive days - 2.
+Associate Academic Dean of the Student's College - a.For absences less than one week, faculty may work directly with the student - b.
+Associate Academic Deans are available for consultation on absences less than one week